ankitjain28may/drupal-best-practices/README.md

 Docker is a tool designed to make it easier to create, deploy, and run applications by using containers.
 Containers allow a developer to package up an application with all of the parts it needs, such as libraries and other dependencies, and ship it all out as one package

-> This project will have three images from which we create two containers.
+> This project will have two images from which we create two containers.

 1. [mariadb](https://hub.docker.com/_/mariadb/) image from [Docker hub](https://hub.docker.com) for creating database container.

-2. [Ubuntu](https://hub.docker.com/_/ubuntu/) V16.04 image from [Docker hub](https://hub.docker.com) for generating image using Dockerfile.

-3. [ankitjain28/php-nginx-composer](https://hub.docker.com/r/ankitjain28/php-nginx-composer/) install nginx, php7.2 with its extensions and composer.
+2. [ankitjain28/php-nginx-composer](https://hub.docker.com/r/ankitjain28/php-nginx-composer/) install nginx, php7.2 with its extensions and composer.
 This image is maintained by me under Github Repo [php-nginx-composer](https://github.com/ankitjain28may/php-nginx-composer)

 ### Docker Compose